 3. Draw Faster by Blocking in and Lifting Out

 As you learn to draw the simplest shapes you can block them in further with some basic shading.

 Do yourself a favor and draw subjects with high contrast and strong shadows.
 The shapes will be easier to discern.
-All artists look for strong shapes, when you have some experience you will appreciate how dramatic lighting speeds up your drawing immeasurably.
+All artists look for the strongest shapes.
+When you have some experience you’ll appreciate how dramatic lighting speeds up your drawing immeasurably.

-    Having shaded your outline drawing into bold tonal blocks, try gently lifting out the lighter areas.
+Having shaded your outline drawing into bold tonal blocks, try gently lifting out the lighter areas with an eraser.